The Insecurity Cure

 And there are two camps here:

-Plays the Game: they check off all the boxes to convince the world they’ve got it together.
+They check off all the boxes to convince the world they’ve got it together.
 They distract others with winning charm or accolades and hope desperately not to be seen too closely.

-The F*ck It's: they simply unsubscribe from this game of looking good, find their own way to live and typically reject societal norms.
+They simply unsubscribe from this game of looking good, find their own way to live and typically reject societal norms.

 I have been both in my life.

 But, you know what?
-At some point in my own healing and transformation journey I just wanted to be part of this tribe called humanity.
-I didn’t want to work hard to convince the world of my worthiness, nor did I want to push against all the rules of society.
-I just wanted to BE.
+At some point in my own healing and transformation journey, I just wanted to be part of this tribe called humanity.
+I didn’t want to work hard to convince the world of my worthiness, nor did I want to push against all the rules of society, I just wanted to BE.

 I wanted to play, and enjoy others in the world.